liam-ayathan/Defilytics/README.md

 # Defilytics
 Check your the latest prices of crypto, your current wallet balance and your current NFT holdings with this nifty portfolio tracker!
-The telegram bot is live check it out [here](https://t.me/DefilyticsBot)
+Deployment in progress

 <ul>
 The Project consists of two main parts